 We've made four wonderful trips to Australia to present trainings and the Vision Quest program.
-We plan to return to Australia in April, 2013, to present two programs, both in New South Wales:
+We plan to return to Australia in October, 2014, to present the Vision Quest in New South Wales:

-A co-ed Australia Vision Quest, August 19-28, at Spirit Winds in NSW, about 2 hours from Sydney: This program will again be co led by Mike Bodkin, the Director of Rites of Passage, and Robert Boyle, Ph.D., a shamanic practitioner, artist and group leader who trained with Rites of Passage and brings a deep consciousness of the Australian land to his work.
+A co-ed Australia Vision Quest, October 17-25: This program will again be co led by Mike Bodkin, the Director of Rites of Passage, and Robert Boyle, Ph.D., a shamanic practitioner, artist and group leader who trained with Rites of Passage and brings a deep consciousness of the Australian land to his work.

-This past July, we guided six Canadians on the Vision Quest we held in the Rocky Mountains of Colorado.
+In July 2012, we guided six Canadians on the Vision Quest we held in the Rocky Mountains of Colorado.
 They drove down together from Edmonton, Alberta, helping create one of the most closely bonded and spirited groups we've ever led.
-Now we've been invivited to Edmonton this coming July, to help train some of these folks and others in our work, and to hold a Vision Quest in Canada.
-This will be our first visit to Canada, and we're excited about it.
-We'll hold a Medicine Wheel workshop from July 10-14, then a Vision Quest from July 17-25.
+In July of 2013 we were invivited to Edmonton to help train some of these folks and others in our work, and to hold a Vision Quest in Canada.
+This was our first visit to Canada, and we were excited about it.
+We'll be returning to Canada in July 2014 to hold a Mirroring and Guiding Workshop from July 11-15, then a Vision Quest from July 18-26.
 For those in Canada or the American Northwest, this is a great opportunity to train and/or quest with Rites of Passage.

 On August 19, 2009 we returned to South Korea to present training and supervision at Soop Chae Won, the country's foremost environmental education and nature healing center.
 It was an amazing and inspiring experience to work with Korean guide-apprentices, especially the young adults who want to do this work.
 We stayed at Soop Chae Won for almost a month, making many new friends and reconnecting with those who quested with us 2 years ago.
 To read more about our recent work in South Korea, take a look at our newsletter for Fall 2009.